 /assets/images/provider/photos/2821555.png)

 At Hopewell Health Solutions in Glastonbury, Connecticut, we see this connection every day.
-In both our Adult Mental Health IOP and Women’s Trauma IOP, clients often describe turning to substances as a way to numb, control, or quiet the distress that trauma leaves behind.
-Healing begins when we understand why that happens and how to begin addressing the root cause.
+In both our Adult Mental Health Intensive Outpatient Program (IOP) and Women’s Wellness IOP, clients often describe turning to substances as a way to numb, control, or quiet the distress that trauma leaves behind.
+Healing for our clients begins when we understand why that happens and how to begin addressing the root cause.

-Trauma reshapes how the brain processes safety and stress.
-When someone experiences abuse, neglect, loss, or violence, the body’s alarm system becomes overly sensitive.
+Trauma reshapes how the brain processes safety and stress, and when someone experiences abuse, neglect, loss, or violence or other types of trauma, the body’s alarm system becomes overly sensitive.
 Even long after the event has passed, the brain may continue to send signals of danger.
-This leads to chronic hypervigilance, anxiety, insomnia, flashbacks, and emotional reactivity.
+This can then lead to chronic hypervigilance, anxiety, avoidance behaviors, trouble sleeping, nightmares, flashbacks, and emotional reactivity.

-Substances like alcohol, opioids, or stimulants temporarily reduce these sensations.
-They can create a false sense of calm or control, which is why many trauma survivors turn to them as coping tools.
-Over time, this pattern can develop into dependence, not because of weakness, but because the brain learns that substances bring relief from unbearable distress.
+Substances like alcohol, opioids, or stimulants can temporarily reduce these sensations - they can create a false sense of calm or control, which is why many trauma survivors turn to them as maladaptive coping tools.
+Over time, this pattern can develop into dependence - not because of weakness - but because the brain learns that substances = relief from unbearable distress.

-At Hopewell, we emphasize that understanding this cycle is not about excusing addiction but about humanizing it.
-Healing from trauma requires safety, connection, and new ways of coping, not punishment or blame.
+At Hopewell, we emphasize that understanding this cycle is not about excusing addiction, but about humanizing it, and healing from trauma requires safety, connection, and new ways of coping, not punishment or blame.

-Treating addiction without addressing trauma is like putting a bandage on a wound that has never been cleaned.
-Recovery must include both the symptoms of addiction and the underlying pain that drives it.
+Treating addiction without addressing trauma is like putting a bandage on a wound that has never been cleaned -- recovery must include looking at and treating both the symptoms of addiction and the underlying pain that drives it.

-In our Intensive Outpatient Programs (IOPs), we integrate evidence-based therapies that address both trauma and substance use, such as Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), mindfulness, and trauma-informed group work.
-Clients learn to recognize triggers, regulate emotions, and replace substance use with healthier coping strategies.
+In our Intensive Outpatient Programs (IOPs), we integrate evidence-based therapies that address both trauma and substance use, such as Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), medication assisted therapy, mindfulness, and trauma-informed group work.
+Clients learn to recognize their triggers, regulate their emotions, and replace substance use with healthier coping strategies.

-The path from trauma to recovery is not easy, but it is possible.
+The path from trauma to recovery is not easy, but it is possible, and we see many brave individuals walk this path with our support here at Hopewell every single day.
 Healing happens through connection, with compassionate clinicians, supportive peers, and oneself.
-At Hopewell, we walk alongside each client as they rediscover safety, strength, and self-worth.

 Addiction may begin as a response to pain, but recovery begins with understanding.
 When we heal the wounds of trauma, the need for escape begins to fade.